 Thursday October 28, 2010

-I took a bottle of ouzo and the left-over snacks to S/Y Cresswell Jenny where we after a drink I drove Andrew and Karin to Lakki where we joined at the Petrino Mare and Marie-Alix Pineau of the French S/Y Varuna.
+I took a bottle of ouzo and the left-over snacks to S/Y Cresswell Jenny where we, after a drink, drove Andrew and Karin to Lakki where we were joined, at the Petrino, by Mare and Marie-Alix Pineau of the French S/Y Varuna.
 We also met there Havre and Claude Valentin of S/Y Dionysos who were going later in the night to take the ferry to Piraeus.

 Friday October 29, 2010